-Here’s a scouting report on the beautiful beaches of Pebble Beach:
+Here’s a scouting report on the beautiful beaches of Pebble Beach.
+You can also learn more about each of them in the official Pebble Beach app.

 Take a leisurely boardwalk stroll from back patio at The Inn at Spanish Bay, or park in a lot behind the 8th tee box at The Links at Spanish Bay, to enjoy a sprawling beach with soft, white sand.